-Sony now selling Xperia Z in its U.S. online shop for $629.99Alex Wagner - Deputy Managing Editor, News Desk
+Sony now selling Xperia Z in its U.S. online shop for $629.99Alex Wagner - Editorial Director of News and Content

 The evidence of an upcoming T-Mobile 4G LTE-friendly version of the Sony Xperia Z has been growing in recent weeks, but consumers that don't feel like waiting one second longer for Sony's new flagship can now snag one direct from the manufacturer.
 Sony is now selling an unlocked version of the Xperia Z in its official online shop for $629.99.
 The handset is available in black, purple or white and is estimated to begin shipping on May 7.
 Both Amazon and Newegg are also selling the same Xperia Z unit for $599.99 to $629.99.